gollum18/senslify-client/README.md

 ## Usage
 The client comes bundled with Setuptools support.
-All you have to install the client is to type `python3 setup.py install` in the projects root directory.
+All you have to do to install the client is type `python3 setup.py install` in the projects root directory.

 To use the client, you can invoke it from the command line by typing `sdcp`.
 This will start the client shell.

 The first thing you'll want to do upon opening the client is to connect to a Senslify server.
-If you know the address of the server you want to connect to, type `server set [ADDR]`, where the address is the servers root address without any trailing path.
-Alternatively, you can specify a default server to connect by customizing the bundled config file.
+If you know the address of the server you want to connect to, type `server set [NUM]`, where [NUM] is the number displayed next to the server when typing `servers show`.
+These servers are specified in the configuration file bundled with the software.

 The list of commands for the client are as follows:
 + cls